-ESG Comparative Guide - - Malta
+ESG Comparative Guide

 - to assess whether the company in question is covered by the ESG reporting framework currently in place; and

-- if so, to seek to understand what the applicable disclosure obligations entail – particularly whether ESG-related matters are to be disclosed in the annual financial statements of the company and in pre-contractual documentation, among other things.
+- if so, to seek to understand what the applicable disclosure obligations entail – particularly whether ESG-related matters are to be disclosed in the annual financial statements of the company and in pre-contractual documentation, among other things – or if not, to seek to voluntarily disclose sustainability-related information as considered applicable and appropriate to the company in question.

 Boards have a critical role to play in ensuring that companies are aware of, and can navigate, the ever-evolving ESG reporting framework.
 In fulfilling their responsibilities, directors must understand and evaluate the risks, opportunities and challenges that arise from ESG factors.
-In particular, the board should undertake to identify and assess the most material risks associated with the company, and ensure these are accurately disclosed to investors and other stakeholders in accordance with the applicable reporting framework.
-The board or any specific committee set up for this purpose should have sufficient competence to be able to understand and manage ESG data, and to assess and measure the data so collected.
+In particular, the board should undertake to:

+- identify and assess the most material risks associated with the company; and

+- ensure that these are accurately disclosed to investors and other stakeholders in accordance with the applicable reporting framework.

 3.4 What best practices should be considered in relation to ESG reporting and disclosure?